nubz/gds-validation/readme.md

-#GDS Validation
+# GDS Validation

-Require this package in your node prototype and use the methods to validate forms and fields.

-All error messages are templated to GDS recommendations
+Require this package in your node apps, including govuk prototypes and use the methods to validate forms and fields to return error messages that are templated to GDS recommendations and optimised for use in govuk prototype Nunjucks error summary component

 ```
 npm install --save @nubz/gds-validation